DidacBA/react-portal-hijacker/README.md

 # react-portal-hijacker
-A React component that uses portals to hijack DOM nodes
+A React component that uses portals to hijack DOM nodes.